kelvinkipsang/blog/_posts/2016-6-22-version-control.md

 #### Challenge:

-Head over to [Github](https://github.com/) and try to hack their "Hello world"
+Head over to [Github](https://github.com/) and try to hack their "Hello world" repository.
+From then on, run away with version control!